ajpikul-com/simpauth/README.md

 # DEVELOPERS ONLY

+The cookie library, `usersessioncookie`, should allow us to set domain for cookies.

+This library should cross domain tools, or `sutils` should.

+`Mux --> Auth --> Handler` is a fine structure, but simple.

+`Auth --> Mux --> Handler` is more powerful if we have one auth regine for many types of handlers.

+`Mux --> Auth --> Mux --> Handler` is the most complicated scheme but the best way if the path routing is really a patch work of auth/not-auth and different handlers.

-But these are not developer docs, for writing modules.
+But these are not developer docs as in for writing modules.
 But still, developers only.

 There are no tests.